LeelaChessZero/lczero.org/content/blog/2024/Leela_Piece_Odds.md

 #### Future plans: Leela Piece Odds leaderboards

 In order to highlight the community aspect of challenging Leela to piece odds games, we're planning to add a leaderboard for games against [LeelaPieceOdds](https://lichess.org/@/LeelaPieceOdds), tracking and comparing the individual performances at different time controls and odds, and thus hopefully encouraging players to try setups both above and below their rating.
-In order to get more consistent data, only time controls 3'+0", 5'+3" and 15'+10" will count towards the ladder, and the bot will stop accepting other time controls automatically at some point.
+In order to get more consistent data, only time controls 1'+1", 3'+1", 5'+3" and 15'+10" will count towards the ladder, and the bot might stop accepting other time controls automatically at some point.

 A preliminary version of the leaderboard can already be accessed [here](https://marcogio9.github.io/LeelaQueenOdds-Leaderboard/) for games against [LeelaQueenOdds](https://lichess.org/@/LeelaQueenOdds), showing the estimated individual performance at queen odds, corrected for the time control and color, recalibrated to 5'+3".